alfonsovng/matlab-grader-utils/examples/simple-script-personalized-value/README.md

 Create a new script problem in your Matlab Grader.

-Add to the problem the following file:
+Add to the problem the following files:

 * [GraderHelper.m](../../code/grader-helper/GraderHelper.m)
 * [RandomParameters.m](../../code/random-parameters/RandomParameters.m)